aposteriori-sg/tutorials/courses/10 Arduino with mBlock/20 Basic IO/50 Button Input.md

 Digital Input
 ===

-We've seen how to use a simple, digital output pin to toggle an LED circuit ON/oFF.
+We've seen how to use a simple, digital **output** pin to toggle an LED circuit ON/oFF.

-Now let's look at reading in a digital input.
+Now let's look at reading in a digital **input**.

 The simplest version of this would be an ON/OFF push-button (ON while pushed).

 ![](images/pushbuttons.jpg)